Skip to main content

 White Hart is a Michelin Plate-recognised Modern British restaurant in a 15th-century chantry house in Fyfield, Oxfordshire.
 At the ££ price range with a 4.8 Google rating from over 900 reviews and easy availability, it is one of the most convincing special-occasion choices in the county.
 Book it if you want a historic room, seasonal cooking, and a table you can actually get.

 Yes — and the answer gets clearer the moment you understand what this venue is.
 White Hart is a Michelin Plate-recognised Modern British restaurant operating inside a 15th-century chantry house in the Oxfordshire village of Fyfield.
 The building alone does significant work: a three-storey vaulted dining room, an open-fired bar, a minstrels' gallery, a terrace, a vegetable garden, and an outdoor kitchen with a wood-fired oven.
 At the ££ price range, it is one of the more convincing special-occasion propositions in the county, especially if you want the atmosphere of a historic room without the price tag of a London dining room.
 Book it.
-Then read on to understand exactly when and for whom it works leading.
+Then read on to understand exactly when and for whom it works well.

 White Hart has held a Michelin Plate in both 2024 and 2025 — the Michelin designation for restaurants producing good cooking, one step below a star.
 That consistent recognition across two consecutive years matters.
 It signals stability in the kitchen rather than a one-season peak.
 The cooking draws on the restaurant's own seasonal produce and balances British and Mediterranean influences.
 If you are choosing between a restaurant that talks about sourcing and one that has a vegetable garden visible from the terrace, White Hart is the latter.